 ARTICLE I. NAME AND GOVERNANCE

 Section 1.
 Name.
-The name of this organization shall be the Easton Branch of AAUW, hereinafter called the branch.
+The name of this organization shall be the Easton Branch of AAUW, hereinafter known as the “Affiliate.”

 ARTICLE II.
 PURPOSE

-The purpose of this branch shall be to further AAUW’s mission to advance equity for women and girls through advocacy, education, philanthropy, and research.
+Section 1.
+Purpose.
+The purpose of AAUW is to advance equity for women and girls through advocacy, education, philanthropy, and research.
+The purpose of the Affiliate is to further AAUW purposes and policies.

 ARTICLE III.
 USE OF NAME